Can you recognize oppression when you see it? Or have you been blinded?

 You must now beg for permission to buy necessities of life.

 Food, shelter, and medications are necessities of life.
-Can you buy or sell necessities of life without government permission?
+Can you buy or sell necessities of life without government permission or is your life is held at the will of another?

 Housing is also a necessity of life according to the Supreme Court Shapiro v.
 Thompson, 394 U.S. 618 and Dandridge v.
-Williams, 397 U.S. 471, etc. You cannot get housing, rent an apartment or stay at a motel without a housing authorization number, which is also your banking authorization number.
+Williams, 397 U.S. 471, etc. Yet you cannot get housing, rent an apartment or stay at a motel without a housing authorization number (or a government credential obtained upon proving that you have a banking authorization number.
 You must beg for a permit to live right here in a country where the Constitution prohibits States from passing any law restricting the obligations of contracts.

 But it is worse than that.